livingdocsIO/documentation/reference-docs/includes/article_and_list_includes.md

 The `embed-teaser` is an article embed.
 The user can click the component containing the `embed-teaser` include and the sidebar shows a user interface that lets the user select an article to be embedded as a teaser.
 The `list` represents a list of articles, commonly seen on startpages of newspapers.
 It assumes a manually sorted list that can be created with the Livingdocs list interface (see main navigation inside the Livingdocs editor).
 The sidebar renders a user interface where a user can select a list or re-order the articles in that list.

-Both of those core includes require you to implement a custom server-side rendering plugin if you want the preview and rendering insided published documents.
+Both of those core includes require you to implement a custom server-side rendering plugin if you want the preview and rendering inside published documents.

 ### Embed-teaser